 Welcome to PART 3 of my blog series: How to Make In-Class Group Speech Successful!
 In the last two parts I talked about lesson planning, using visuals, making a to-do list, setting expectations, and more!
-If you missed Part 1 or Part 2, you can check them out by clicking the images below.
+If you missed Parts 1, 2, or 3 be sure to head over and check them out!

 You have done all the prep and planning and now it’s time to walk into the classroom and get started on your super fun activity for group speech.
 My first tip is to introduce the activity (what you will be doing) in the simplest but most exciting way possible (after all, you have done a lot of work to get this activity ready so why not get your students PUMPED!).
 It’s also a nice idea to have a visual of what you will be doing.
 For example, if I am making Blender Applesauce with my students, I like to introduce it by showing them a picture of the finished product (which you can easily get from google, Pinterest, or make your own).
 Depending on the grade level you work with, you may want to take this a step further and briefly explain the goals/objectives your lesson will be covering.
 Again, if you are creating a little visual poster of your activity, just add the goals/objectives in bullet form to the bottom.

 I’ve said it before but I am SUPER excited that all of my group lessons for the school year are already planned using my Visual Cooking & Craft Recipe Pack.
 Whether you are doing a hands on activity or not, here are some more TIPS to carrying out those lessons.

 1. Incorporate vocabulary by going over each material, tool, ingredient you will be using.
 You can do this receptively and expressively!

 2. Assign each student a “job” so they can really be involved in the lesson and not just “watching”.
 This can be as simple as measuring an ingredient, taking a turn mixing, crushing cookies, etc.